ged/sysexits/README.md

     hg clone http://repo.deveiate.org/sysexits

-You can submit bug reports, suggestions, and read more super-exited pointless marketing at:
+You can submit bug reports, suggestions, and read more super-excited pointless marketing at:

     http://deveiate.org/sysexits.html